Skip to Content

 tai o hong kong off the beaten track

 Tai O is a charming fishing town located on an island that shares its name.
-It’s one of only few places on Earth where you can see the endangered Chinese White Dolphin but even though appealing, this isn’t the only reason to visit.
+It’s one of only a few places on Earth where you can see the endangered Chinese White Dolphin but even though appealing, this isn’t the only reason to visit.
 The village is also home to numerous wooden houses lying on the water, Yeung Hau Temple, one of the oldest temples in Hong Kong, and several archaeological sites that date back to the Stone Age.

-If you want to visit Tai O, the best way to get there is to take the MTR to Tung Chiung Station, and from here, get on the bus number 11.
+If you want to visit Tai O, the best way to get there is to take the MTR to Tung Chung Station, and from here, get on the bus number 11.
 The journey takes between 1.5 and 2 hours.

 Nan Lian Garden and Chi Lin Nunnery